 Legendary Bluesman Pinetop Perkins Dies At 97

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 And now let's take a moment to remember a legendary blues man.

-Perkins told NPR in 2007, he never learned to read or write music, but he had an intuitive ability to harmonize with a group.
+INSKEEP: Perkins told NPR in 2007, he never learned to read or write music, but he had an intuitive ability to harmonize with a group.

-Mr. PERKINS: I can hear that stuff coming to me before it get to me.
+PERKINS: I can hear that stuff coming to me before it get to me.
 How you do that?
 Did you read it?
 No, I don't read that, sir.
 No, I didn't get no schooling.
 Mm-mm.

-It's MORNING EDITION, from NPR news.
+INSKEEP: It's MORNING EDITION, from NPR news.
 I'm Steve Inskeep.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.